Cycles in the de Rham cohomology of abelian varieties over number fields: Introduction

 Our first result is the following:

-\begin{theorem}[\Cref{Qcase}] If $A$ is a polarized abelian variety over $\bQ$ and its $\ell$-adic algebraic monodromy group $G_\ell$ is connected, then the Mumford--Tate conjecture for $A$ implies that the de Rham--Tate cycles coincide with the Hodge cycles. \end{theorem}
+\begin{theorem}[\Cref{Qcase}] If $A$ is a polarized abelian variety over $\bQ$ and its $\ell$-adic algebraic monodromy group $G_\ell$ is connected, then the Mumford--Tate conjecture for $A$ implies that the absolute Tate cycles of $A$ coincide with its Hodge cycles. \end{theorem}

+The Mumford--Tate conjecture for abelian varieties is known in many cases by the work of many people including Serre, Chi, Ribet, Tankeev, Pink, Banaszak, Gajda, Kraso\'n, and Vasiu.
+We refer the reader to \cite{Pink}, \cite{Vasiu}, \cite{BGK1}, \cite{BGK2} and their references.

+In \cref{int_pf}, we will explain the difficulty in generalizing \Cref{thm_Q} to an arbitrary number field $K$.
+However, we translate and generalize results in Serre's theory of Frobenius tori to our crystalline setting and then obtain a partial generalization of \Cref{thm_Q} to number fields by applying a theorem of Noot on the formal deformation space of an abelian variety with ordinary reduction.
+The following theorem presents two typical cases of our generalization and we refer the reader to \Cref{thm_K} for the complete statement.

+\begin{theorem} Let $A$ be a polarized abelian variety over $K$.
+If $A_{\bar{K}}$ is simple and either \begin{enumerate} \item $A$ is an abelian surface and $K$ is Galois over $\bQ$ of odd degree, or \item the dimension of $A$ is a prime number and $\End_{\bar{K}}(A)$ is not $\bZ$, \end{enumerate} then the absolute Tate cycles of $A$ coincide with its Hodge cycles. \end{theorem}